stanwood/handbook/README.md

 ### Objective 1: Build an eight A-level dev rooster

 - Key result 1: Performance rating of 2 for 100% team members
-- Key result 2: Create a skill matrix and assess all team members by September 1st
+- Key result 2: Create a skill matrix and assess all team members by November 1st
-- Key result 3: Create training plan to train each of the skills by by October 1st
+- Key result 3: Create training plan to train each of the skills by by December 1st

 ### Objective 2: Reliability & Quality